-(You can save these numbers in the free mobile app (iOS, Android) I decided to make the app genuinely free — there are no paid gimmicks — in the hope that people who use it would share this guide in return.)
+(You can save these numbers in the free mobile app (iOS, Android) I decided to make the app genuinely free — there are no paid gimmicks — in the hope that people who use it would share this handbook in return.)

 If you’re working with a trainer, ask them to walk you through this weight-finding process.
 If you don't have a trainer, don't be be overwhelmed.
 It's straightforward.